Yudy1993/CA/README.md

 You must use the PostgreSQL dialect.

-Don't hesitate to reach out if questions arise.

 ## Analysis Objectives (SQL Queries):
 ### Case insights
 - Case Resolution Time - Measure the time it takes to resolve cases.